F5Networks/k8s-bigip-ctlr/docs/config_examples/next-gen-routes/migration-guide.md

 ```

-In nextgen controller, we can provide the same servername and address in baseRouteSpec using defaultRouteGroup as follows:
+In nextgen route, we can provide the same servername and address in baseRouteSpec using defaultRouteGroup as follows:
 ```
 data:
   extendedSpec: |